Jamie Oliver Octopus Recipe

 • 1 x 400 g tin of cannellini beans

-1. Heat 2 tablespoons of oil in a large pan.
+In a large pan, heat 2 tablespoons of olive oil.
 Add chopped onion, garlic, bay leaves, and 3 teaspoons of smoked paprika.
-Cook for 2 minutes.
+Sauté for a couple of minutes until fragrant—it already smells incredible.

 Jamie Oliver Octopus Recipe